Introduction

 To efficiently monitor the functionality of our system and to meet the data needs of the future, we continue to invest in communications infrastructure.
 Evaluating our operations and maintenance costs for communication needs, such as control center communications or security, is a process that we strive to continuously improve upon.

 Our evolving energy landscape is the basis for projects identified within this 10-year assessment.
-While the generation shift is occurring rapidly, what hasn’t changed is our commitment to our customers, our commitment to maintaining a safe and reliable electric grid, and our commitment to delivering value to our stakeholders.
+While the generation shift is occurring rapidly, what hasn’t changed is our commitment to maintaining a safe and reliable electric grid and our commitment to delivering value to our customers and stakeholders.

 Investments